mace-cream/clusterhowto/README.md

 For further detail you can check [python.md](./python.md).

-## 5. How to use GPUs
+## 5. How to use slurm

-We will use SLURM to submit GPU jobs to the cluster.
+We will use SLURM to submit jobs to the cluster.
 It automatically allocates GPU/CPU resources to you based on your requests.
+This is the **only way to use the GPU resources** on our lab server.

 ### Using srun